ramonaoptics/dma_ip_drivers/QDMA/linux-kernel/docs/git_doc/toc/qdma_design.rst

 - drv
 	*drv* is a character device created as a wrapper around libqdma to enable the applications to perform read and write operations on the queues.
 	It also manages multiple devices attached to a single Host system.
-	It creates a list of physical devices attached to the Host system and manages the requests comming from appilications to read/write to these devices.
+	It creates a list of physical devices attached to the Host system and manages the requests coming from applications to read/write to these devices.

 - xlnx_nl
-	*xlnx_nl* module creates and registers with netlink socket interface to provide various netlink interfcaes to perform device, queue and function related operations
+	*xlnx_nl* module creates and registers with netlink socket interface to provide various netlink interfaces to perform device, queue and function related operations

 During the module_init, it initializes these 3 main components and creates a PCI device interface i.e. *struct pci_driver*.